Native American recreational activities

-Early Native American recreational activities consisted of diverse sporting events, card games, and other innovative forms of entertainment that tribes invented using natural resources and materials.
+Early Native American recreational activities consisted of diverse sporting events, card games, and other innovative forms of entertainment.
 Most of these games and sporting events were recorded by observations from the early 1700s.
 Common athletic contests held by early American tribes (such as the Algonquian, Cherokee, Iroquoian, Sioux, Lakota, Choctaw, and Great Lakes peoples) included games of stickball (an early form of lacrosse also known as "Little Brother of War"), chunkey, archery, darts, foot races, and canoeing.
 Card and dice games were commonly used as forms of entertainment among tribes such as the Iroquois and Lakota.
 Several contests and games invented by American indigenous groups contributed to modern-day sports (like the game of lacrosse) and casino play.
 Several indigenous games were tribe-specific; one of the most common games played specifically by the Iroquoian was the Bowl Game, played using colored balls and sticks.

 Importance of tribal games

 Games and athletic contests were played for reasons such as religious beliefs, politics, wagering, solving disputes, healing benefits, land use, and for entertainment (Delsahut).
 In 1639, it was observed that some tribes would use a Huron dice game to heal the sick.
 Native Americans would often play games to "ceremoniously bring luck like rain, good harvests, drive away evil spirits, or just bring people together for a common purpose".
 Some games were meant for children, teaching skills such as hand-eye coordination, discipline, and the importance of challenging work and respect.
 Some activities were purely enjoyed by adults.
 Games such as stickball were so physical that players were often injured; yet, it was one of the most popular sports played by a wide range of tribes who contested against each other frequently in order to settle disputes that may have otherwise led to war.